google/android-classyshark/Get Started.md

 * thread T5 ==> read value
 * thread T6 ==> read value

-Let's say SampleLibrary is a popular open source project, so to find the problem we need to research the code and make sure we have an understanding, which code made its way to the jar in our Android project
+Let's say FancyLibrary is a popular open source project, so to find the problem we need to research the code and make sure we have an understanding, which code made its way to the jar in our Android project.

-Lets use ClassyShark, first let's fire up ClassyShark
+Let's use ClassyShark, first let's fire up ClassyShark

 ![](https://github.com/googlesamples/android-classyshark/blob/master/Resources/Get%20Started%20Open%20File.png)